-- 1. Each Member State shall take the necessary measures to establish its jurisdiction over the offences referred to in Articles 3 and 4 where: - (a) the offence was committed in whole or in part on its territory; - (b) the offence was committed on board a ship or an aircraft registered in it or flying its flag; - (c) the damage occurred on its territory; - (d) the offender is one of its nationals or habitual residents. - 2.
-A Member State shall inform the Commission where it decides to extend its jurisdiction to offences referred to in Articles 3 and 4 which have been committed outside its territory, where: - (a) the offence is committed for the benefit of a legal person established on its territory; - (b) the offence is committed against one of its nationals or its habitual residents; - (c) the offence has created a severe risk for the environment on its territory.
+- 1. Each Member State shall take the necessary measures to establish its jurisdiction over the offences referred to in Articles 3 and 4 where: - (a) the offence was committed in whole or in part on its territory; - (b) the offence was committed on board a ship or an aircraft registered in it or flying its flag; - (c) the damage forming part of corresponding to the constituent elements of the offence occurred on its territory; - (d) the offender is one of its nationals-or habitual residents.

+A Member State shall inform the Commission where it decides to extend its jurisdiction to one or more offences referred to in Articles 3 and 4 which have been committed outside its territory, where:

+(a) the offender is one of its habitual residents;